 MOD EUR/XXA28/60

 9.1 Before initiating any action under this Article or under Article 11 in respect of frequency assignments for a satellite network or a satellite system, an administration, or one9 acting on behalf of a group of named administrations, shall, prior to the coordination procedure described in Section II of Article 9 below, where applicable, send to the Bureau a general description of the network or system for advance publication in the International Frequency Information Circular (BR IFIC) not earlier than seven years and preferably not later than two years before the planned date of bringing into use of the network or system (see also No. 11.44).
 The characteristics to be provided for this purpose are listed in Appendix 4.
 The coordination or notification information may also be communicated to the Bureau at the same time; it shall be considered as having been received by the Bureau not earlier than six months after the date of receipt of the information for advance publication where coordination is required by Section II of Article 9.
-Where coordination is not required by Section II, notification shall be considered as having been received by the Bureau not earlier than six months after the date of publication of the advance publication information. .
-(WRC-03)
+Where coordination is not required by Section II, notification shall be considered as having been received by the Bureau not earlier than six months after the date of publication of the advance publication information.
+Where coordination is required by Section II, notification shall be considered as having been received by the Bureau not earlier than six months after the date of publication of the request for coordination. .
+(WRC-12)

 Reasons: To align the notification conditions for all cases and making sure it cannot happen earlier than the publication of the complete list of required coordination (for both geostationary and non-geostationary satellite networks) has been published.